gSchool/ada-CS-Fundamentals-Internship/03-Binary-Search-Trees/01-Binary-Search-Trees.md

 ### Binary Expression Trees

-There is also a kind of tree called a [Binary Expression Tree](https://www.geeksforgeeks.org/expression-tree/), which is a type of tree used to represent an arithetic formula.
+There is also a kind of tree called a [Binary Expression Tree](https://www.geeksforgeeks.org/expression-tree/), which is a type of tree used to represent an arithmetic formula.
 In order traversals allow you to present the formula in the traditional manner while the preorder (prefix) and postorder (postifx) traversals can make the order more clear to machines.

 ![binary expression tree](images/binary-expression-tree.png)